chingu-voyages/v8-bears-team-03/README.md

 Hi Everybody, here's the dry-run :)

 1. Clone the repo on your machine [git clone {address}]
-2. Checkout the 'development' branch [git checkout development]
+2. Checkout the 'development' branch [git checkout dev]
 3. Create your own branch [git checkout -b {branch name}]
 4. Open up the instruction.html file and add your name to the list
 5. Add and then commit your change on your local machine